learnlatex/learnlatex.github.io/en/lesson-13.md

 The `\input` command is good for parts of a long file that are _not_ separate chapters.
-In the example, we have used it to separate out the front- and backcovers, keeping the the main file short and clear, and also meaning we could re-use the covers in another document.
+In the example, we have used it to separate out the front- and backcovers, keeping the main file short and clear, and also meaning we could re-use the covers in another document.
 We've also used it for the 'non-chapter' sections at the start of our 'book': things like the preface.
 Again, this is to help keep the main file clear.